domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Look to the helpers. --Mother of Fred Rogers, American television host

 Typing is no substitute for thinking.
 (My version: Trying is no substitute for thinking.) --Original BASIC manual

+Sit down & don't touch sh!t.
+The master of the house will be w/ you shortly.
+He's vacuuming. --Anthony Mason, American basketball player